Let’s be honest. We all depend on a daily skin care routine that involves moisturizer! It is THE cornerstone of all beauty regimes…

 PHB Ethical Beauty, which stands for “Pure Handmade British”, is family owned business based in the United Kingdom.
 They have an impressive range of over 200 luxurious products on offer from cleansers to cosmetics to body lotions.

-PHB Ethical Beauty are accredited by Peta and the Vegan Society UK, they donate 20% of their net profits to various charities and they’ve also been featured in The Good Shopping Guide and The Good Scrub Guide.
+Featured in The Good Shopping Guide and The Good Scrub Guide, PHB Ethical Beauty are accredited by Peta and the Vegan Society UK.
+They even donate a hugely generate 20% of their net profits to various charities.

 There are so many “eco friendly moisturizers” on the market these days.
 It’s finding the truly sustainable ones that’s tricky.